roman-milk/roman-milk.github.io/robs-revenge.md

  +++++++++++++++++++++++++

  The next three days slid by and then one evening as I was watching a TV program there was a knock on my door.
 Thinking that it might be Samantha I looked through the peep hole in the door.
 It wasn't Samantha; it was a cop.
 I opened the door and saw two of them standing there.
-One of them asked: Report_Story #3
+One of them asked: